 When thinking about how accurate your weapon needs to be, consider the mission of the weapon.
-If it is a combat or tactical competition rifle, you probably what something you can group a lot of rounds quickly in a small area as opposed to one shot at a time in a ¼ inch hole.
-There are several things that can help in this area.
-A gas piston system will help with faster target re-acquisition as will a good muzzle break/compensator.
-There are several products available to modify the receiver extension/buffer tube as well that will reduce felt recoil.
+If it is a combat or tactical competition rifle, you probably what something you can group a lot of rounds quickly in a small area as opposed to one shot at a time in a ¼-inch hole.
+Several things can help in this area.
+A gas piston system will help with faster target re-acquisition, as will a good muzzle brake/compensator.
+Several products are available to modify the receiver extension/buffer tube, reducing felt recoil.

 A quality BCG or Bolt Carrier Group is very important to reliable feeding.
 This is what is going to push the round into the chamber and lock it into place.
 A poorly manufactured BCG will be unreliable and possibly dangerous to the operator and other friendlies in the area.

-The upper receiver may or may not have M4 style feed ramps.
-In today’s market, I see no reason not to have M4 feed ramps at least in the chamber.
+The upper receiver may or may not have M4-style feed ramps.
+I see no reason not to have M4 feed ramps in today’s market, at least in the chamber.
 One problem we see a lot is the fit between the M4 cuts on the upper receiver and the M4 cuts on the chamber matching up.
 An improper fit will cause miss feeds and jams.
-This can be corrected a couple different ways.
+This can be corrected in a couple of different ways.
 If you’re mechanically inclined, you may be able to fix the problem yourself.
 If not, take your rifle to a qualified gunsmith or armorer to fix the problem.

-These are just a few things that should be considered when starting to build your own AR-15 rifle.
+These are just a few things that should be considered when building building a reliable AR 15 Rifle.

 RAR Guns.
 Home of the best AR-15s in the world.
 We don’t just assemble parts.
 We measure and test each part before it is installed.
 Then each part is function tested to ensure proper operation.
-We have several AR-15 models to choose from and we also build to your custom specifications.
-We warranty our AR-15 rifles for workmanship for a full year no questions asked.
-Our AR-15 rifles will even perform with most Russian, steel cased, and polymer-coated ammo.
-If it breaks or has a malfunction within one year of purchase, we will correct the problem for free.
+We have several AR-15 models to choose from and build to your custom specifications.
+We warranty our AR-15 rifles for workmanship for a full year, no questions asked.
+Our AR-15 rifles will even perform with most Russian, steel-cased, and polymer-coated ammo.
+If it breaks or malfunctions within one year of purchase, we will correct the problem for free.